-- CFOs: Proactively share revenue goals and updates with your CMO.
+- CFOs: Proactively share revenue goals and updates with your revenue-focused CMO.
 Work with them regularly to align marketing and revenue KPIs and metrics.

 - CIOs: Collaborate more closely with your CMO.
 Help them use data and analytics to create more productive customer experiences.
 Tap them for marketing insights that can influence digital content, platforms, apps, and interfaces.